Dianadotdotdot/Adv_Prototyping/Assignment/README.md

 ## Assignment 1

 ### Introduction
-This assignment is called "Friendship Circle," and the concept is a sock with magnet hands.
+This assignment is called "Friendship Circle," and the concept is a sock with magnet hands that will hold hand (attached to each other) at a distance, I want to amplify the hand holding by adding RGB light to it.
-If the hands connect together, the LED stripe placed in front will light up in white.
-After 5 seconds of connection, the LED stripe will flash light between pink, blue, and yellow.
-If disconnected, the light will turn blue and pause, until it is reconnected.

 ### Concept
 [concept.png](https://github.com/Dianadotdotdot/Adv_Prototyping/blob/main/Assignment/concept.png?raw=true)

 ### State Diagram
 [diagram.png](https://github.com/Dianadotdotdot/Adv_Prototyping/blob/main/Assignment/diagram.png?raw=true)